coderbunker/timesheet-frontend/cb-timesheet/README.md

 Must contain access token credentials in this format:

-{ "access_token": “THE_ACCESS_TOKEN_SENT_TO_REDIRECT_URI",
+{ "access_token": “THE_ACCESS_TOKEN_SENT_TO_YOUR_REDIRECT_URI",
 "token_type": "Bearer",
 "expires_in": 3600 }

-Note:  The access token expires relatively quickly, so after you send a request for the token from Google, the next steps should be taken relatively quickly.
+Note:  The access token expires, so after you send a request for the token from Google, the next steps should be taken relatively quickly.

 Sending a request for the token: